Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay section.

+20. Add in-game option "Trigger Bored Sounds" (not compatible with Lefreut's Enhanced UI (LeUI))

+Enabling this option will trigger bored sounds when you haven't assigned actions to your characters for an extended period of time.

+Option can be found in Sounds > Character Sounds or Gameplay > Feedback (PST:EE only).

-20. Add in-game option "Frame Rate" (experimental) (not available for PST:EE, not compatible with Lefreut's Enhanced UI (LeUI))
+21. Add in-game option "Frame Rate" (experimental) (not available for PST:EE, not compatible with Lefreut's Enhanced UI (LeUI))

 This component installs a slider control that can be used to set the desired frame rate of the game.